 - What if cases increase?
 What if I or a family member becomes ill?

 We remain committed to innovating and safely distributing food and delivering our programs, no matter what lies ahead.

 - Delivering more food to meet the growth in demand—a 15% increase in recent months

 - Working closely with Feeding America, other national food banks, public health, state departments, lawmakers, and others to implement our best response to this ever-changing public health impact

-- Distributing thousands of emergency food boxes through our region’s food shelves and our own direct service programs to families, children and seniors
+- Distributing fresh and non-perishable food, including thousands of emergency food boxes, through our region’s food shelves and our own direct service programs to families, children and seniors

 - Sourcing additional food and non-food items to meet our increasing demand